Fliplet/fliplet-cli/docs/URLs-and-IP-Addresses.md

 ---

-### Additional IPs for emails sent by Fliplet Studio and Apps
+### Additional domains and IPs for emails sent by Fliplet Studio and Apps

-If you need to whitelist inbound emails to your infrastructure received from system@fliplet.com, please add the following IP address ranges:
+If you need to whitelist inbound emails to your infrastructure received from system@fliplet.com, please consider whitelisting the following domains:

+- Canadian customers: `ca.email.fliplet.com` and `ca-alt1.email.fliplet.com`
+- European customers: `eu.email.fliplet.com` and `eu-alt1.email.fliplet.com`
+- US customers: `us.email.fliplet.com` and `us-alt1.email.fliplet.com`

+Additionally, if you need to whitelist emails by IP please add the following IP address ranges:

 ```
 199.255.192.0/22